 "Well, do you call that power?
 Because I don't."

 "Okay, fine!"
-Ginny snapped, sprung to her feet and placing her hands on her hips while looking up at Ronnie.
+Ginny snapped and sprung to her feet.
 "I'll do it!
 I'll bloody well come with you!
 Happy now?"

 It wasn't the first time the Weasley sisters had sneaked out of bed after everyone else had gone to sleep, but this time it wasn't about borrowing their brothers' broomsticks or getting up to mischief; this was serious.